-Edward Zabel Dissertation Progress Award
+Edward Zabel Award

 Named in honor of former Matherly Professor of Economics, the award of \$1,000 is given to the advanced student who has progressed the most in his or her research after completion of the second year paper.
 A crucial factor in the determination of the recipient will be the progress that has been made toward publication of the work.
-Students are eligible to apply for this award at the end of their fourth year of study.
+Every student beyond the third year in the program must submit a portfolio to the department to be judged by the Graduate Committee.